Adjunct Professor in the Brandeis International Business School

 Energy and environmental policy

 Warren Leon has been active in the United States on energy and environmental issues for more than two decades, and works with state government agencies to increase their effectiveness on a variety of subjects..
-He is deputy director of the national Clean Energy States Alliance (CESA).
+He is executive director of the Clean Energy States Alliance (CESA), a national coalition of state clean energy agencies working with the federal government, industry groups, and other stakeholders to advance clean energy markets and technologies.
+He oversees CESA's day-to-day operations and leads strategy development.
 In recent years, he has also served as a consultant to other organizations.
 From 2003 to 2009, he held several positions at the quasi-public Massachusetts Technology Collaborative, including serving as director of the Massachusetts Renewable Energy Trust, a state fund that annually awarded $40 million to advance clean energy..
 Before that, he was executive director of the Northeast Sustainable Energy Association and deputy director for programs at the Union of Concerned Scientists.
 Warren is co-author of the influential book "The Consumer’s Guide to Effective Environmental Choices" (1999), with over 100,000 copies sold, and also co-authored "Is Our Food Safe?
 A Consumer’s Guide to Protecting Our Health and the Environment" (2002).
 He was lead author and project coordinator for "An International Strategy for Massachusetts" (2010), a report recommending ways for the state to expand exports and foreign direct investment.
 He was also lead author for the MassINC/CESA report "Rising to the Challenge: Assessing the Massachusetts Response to Climate Change" (2012).
-He serves as coordinator of the school's concentration in Socially Responsible Business..
+He serves as head of IBS's sustainability specialization.

 Current and recent projects include: